I am a retired solicitor (equivalent to an attorney in other countries). I practised Family Law for 26 years.

-If you are unmarried partners or co-owners of property, and die simultaneously, by law the younger is deemed to have survived the older partner.
+If you are unmarried partners or co-owners of the property and die simultaneously, by law, the younger is deemed to have survived the older partner.
 Therefore if you leave everything to each other, the younger partner would inherit the older partner's estate, which would then pass only to the next-of-kin or persons named in the will of the younger partner.
 The older partner's side would be completely disinherited, so provision should be made in a will to avoid this situation.

 Providing for the circumstances now can prevent a great deal of disagreement in the future.

 If One Partner Dies Without Making a Will